Conclusion:

 27 And he [the subject is still the antichrist prince who is to come; but now seen at the End Time as The Antichrist Man of Lawlessness] will

-Revelation; after the Temple has been rebuilt, facilitating End Time Events] he will put a stop to sacrifice and grain offering;
+Revelation; after the Temple has been rebuilt, facilitating End Time Events]

 - Through the first 3.5 years of the End Time (the Tribulation of the Church) the Temple and its services are under the control of Israel who will